ViuTV6: Children's programming

 It has imported cartoons mostly from Warner Bros.
 Animation, Nickelodeon, Universal Kids, DreamWorks Animation, Nelvana, Entertainment One, FremantleMedia Kids and Family (now Boat Rocker Media) and Allspark (now Hasbro Entertainment) with additional shows from non-English speaking countries or online streaming platforms such as Lost in Oz, and The Fixies.

 News, politics and finance

-From launch to 2020, any news bulletin on ViuTVsix was not produced by Now TV's news division.
+From launch to 2020, any news bulletin on ViuTV6 was not produced by Now TV's news division.
 Instead, its main newscast ViuTV News and talk show Weekly Re-Viu were produced Reuters.
 As of 2020, ViuTV News and Weekly Re-Viu are produced by its own news division as the decline of its cooperation with Reuters.

-ViuTVsix also relays live newscast from the international news broadcasters around the world, such as Al Jazeera, CNN (until 2020), ANC (since 2020), Deutsche Welle, and NHK World, with ABC's news magazine 20/20.
+ViuTV6 also relays live newscast from the international news broadcasters around the world, such as Al Jazeera, CNN (until 2020), ANC (since 2020), Deutsche Welle, and NHK World, with ABC's news magazine 20/20.

 From 2019 to 2020, 24K Finance, the only Mandarin Chinese-speaking live financial program, was produced and aired during Hong Kong Stock Trading Days.